mam1/Pcon-TNG/README.md

 Rx P9_26 <---------- Tx 0

+The BeagleBone initiates all communications.
 Communication is packet based.
 A packet starts with a 2 byte header followed by byte that contains the number of following data bytes.
+The last byte is a checksum.
     <packet header><packet length><packet data><checksum>
 An independent process is running which watches the byte stream from the sender and parses the byte steam into packets.
 When a complete packet is received it is is placed on the packet queue and other process can dequeue it as required.

 Packet data is a frame where the first byte sets the frame type and the fame type determines the action of the receiver.
-It also determines how the remaining frame data will be marshaled.
+It also determines how the following frame data will be marshaled.

     <frame type><frame data>
     <_SCHEDULE_F><day><channel><number of schedule records><schedule>
     <_PING_F><ping data>